fuzhouch/ruuxee-website/docs/server-design.markdown

 * Flask routers.
 The entry point.
 These routers handles Http requests, parse URL and validate if requests are from authenticated users.
-If yes, it calls corresponding APIs from DataAccess to process them
+If yes, it calls corresponding APIs from Core to process them

-* DataAccess.
+* Core.
 This module understand how to handle requests.
 It distinguishes interaction and operations, and decides how to process them.
-For interactions, DataAccess forwards it to message queue worker, by adding a record to message queue.
+For interactions, Core forwards it to message queue worker, by adding a record to message queue.
 For operations, it handles them itself.